seratch/slack-edge/README.md

 SLACK_LOGGING_LEVEL=DEBUG
 ```

 When you run `wrangler dev --port 3000`, your app process spins up, and it starts handling API requests at `http://localhost:3000/slack/events`.
-You may want to run ngrok or something equivalent to forward public endpoint requests to this local app process.
+You may want to run Cloudflare Tunnel or something equivalent to forward public endpoint requests to this local app process.

 Refer to https://github.com/seratch/slack-cloudflare-workers/blob/main/docs/index.md for further guidance.